goleaf/allmoviesmobile/docs/README.md

 For release or profile builds, include the same dart-define when invoking `flutter build`.

+## Developer workflows
+- Keep [`CHANGELOG.md`](../CHANGELOG.md) up to date with every functional change.
+It lives at the repository root so release managers can compile notes without digging through commit history.
+- Run `flutter analyze` and `flutter test` locally before submitting patches.
+They ensure imports stay tidy and navigation logic such as the deep-link aware `AppNavigationShell` keeps building cleanly.
+- Document navigation flows with inline Dart doc comments whenever you add new screens.
+Deep link handlers in `lib/presentation/navigation/app_navigation_shell.dart` now reference the TMDB endpoints they rely on so future contributors can trace JSON payloads quickly.

 ## Maintaining Isar schemas
 When regenerating the local database bindings, use the helper script to keep schema and index IDs within the JavaScript safe integer range required by Flutter web builds: